LiskHQ/lisk-contracts/documentation/staking.md

 ![API accessible to external user and Events](diagrams/l2reward_external_account_api_and_events.png)

 #### API accessible to the owner of L2Reward contract and Events
-L2Reward contract is ownable and allows the contract owner to add funds for rewarding locking position.
+L2Reward contract is ownable and allows the contract owner to add funds for rewarding locking positions.
 Its owner can allocate new funds and unused rewards accumulated due to reward capping for a certain duration.

 ![API accessible to the owner of L2Reward contract and Events](diagrams/l2reward_owner_api_and_events.png)